MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/get-started-azureps.md

 ## Create a Windows Virtual Machine

-Now that we have our resource group, let's create a Linux VM within it.
+Now that we have our resource group, let's create a Windows VM within it.
 To create a new VM we must first create the other required resources and assign them to a configuration.
-When we can use that configuration to create the VM.
+Then we can use that configuration to create the VM.

 ### Create the required network resources